alexk99/the_router/bras/bras_howto_eng.md

 	radius_client add src ip 192.168.20.1
 	radius_client set secret "secret"

-Src ip address must be assigned to the router's interface which connects the router with a RADIUS server.
-It is a v20 interface in this test lab, since it connects the_router with the linux host H4 where RADIUS server is running.
+The source ip address must be assigned to the router's interface which connects a router to a RADIUS server.
+It is a v20 interface in this test lab, since it connects the_router with the Linux host H4 where the RADIUS server is running.

 	# link with local linux host
 	vif add name v20 port 0 type dot1q cvid 20